Ozymandyaz/JellySync/README.md

 `

 ### Destination Process
-The script will work user by user (and create them on the Destination if they don't already exist) Then it will query the destination for their viewable content
+The script will work user by user and create them on the Destination if they don't already exist.
+Then it will query the destination for their viewable content

 **When creating users, the script will use --new-user-pw if specified OR ask you for password and confirmation.**